Self-care is about looking after yourself and taking action to promote wellbeing.

 To find out more about opioids and chronic pain see below:

 Understanding your pain is an important part of managing it.
 Unfortunately there is no cure to persistent pain but acceptance and not searching for fixes or cures is an important part of controlling your pain.
+The following short videos and slides may help you to accept and manage your pain:

 It may be useful to keep a pain diary to identify what makes your pain better or worse and what effect any medication has – these document can be found below.